Wellspring University

 Wellspring University is a private university, licensed by the Federal Government of Nigeria in November 2009.
 It is located in Benin City, Edo state, Nigeria.
 The university was founded by the Management Science Centre, a Professional Training and Educational Consulting Firm established in 1983.

-The university was established on firm Christian beliefs and principles to provide a well-rounded education capable of enabling students develop valuable intellectual knowledge and practical life skills with sound morals.
+The university was established on Christian beliefs and principles.

 The university currently runs its undergraduate programmes in its four colleges and its postgraduate programmes in its postgraduate school.
-All the academic programmes of the university are accredited by the National Universities Commission, and the university was rated third among the second generation private universities in 2019 according to NUC Webometric Ranking, 2019.(National Universities Commission, 2019).
+All the academic programmes of the university are accredited by the National Universities Commission, and the university was rated third among the second generation private universities in 2019 according to NUC Webometric Ranking, 2019.

 History

 In 1983, a group of academics and professionals came together in Lagos to establish Management Science Centre.
-The vision of the centre was to render private tutorials to the teeming population of working men and women who had the common problem of inability to leave their employments to undertake full-time tertiary education.

 The Centre commenced operations on a modest scale with the private coaching of students of the University of Lagos Correspondence and Open Studies Institute (COSIT), later renamed Distance Learning Institute.

 By 1995, the modest foundation of 1983 had brought Management Science Centre into joint relationships with reputable institutions of higher learning in Nigeria, including:

 a) Auchi Polytechnic, Auchi, Edo State, for Certificate courses;